rolandVi/Splitty/docs/agendas/week-07.md

 - Talking Points: (Brainstorm/ decision-making/ discuss)
     - Are we on track?
 (2 min)
-    - Discuss function of the commons component and dependencies between client and server (5 min)
+    - Discuss function of the commons component and dependencies between client and server.
+Consequently, discuss whether to use DTOs   or entities (8 min)
-    - Consequently, discuss whether to use DTOs or entities (5 min)
+    - Discuss where to add the button for opening admin overview and assign an issue (2 min)
     - Brainstorm on websockets (8 min)
     - Plans for next week (5 min)